laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 </pre>

 The *Dockerfile* in the root is the build environment.
-While for Java projects dependencies might not collide, Python and other projects would benefit greatly from an independent build environment.
+While for Java projects dependencies might not collide, Python and other projects benefit greatly from an independent build environments.

 <pre>
 FROM anapsix/alpine-java:8_jdk